k21971/EvilHack/doc/evilhack-changelog.md

 - Denote gender when a monster tries to disarm with a bearded axe
 - Fix: typo/omission in hints files
 - Create is_open_air() function
+- Fix: prevent player from hiding their quest artifact in a container to avoid interaction with quest leader